 Funding

-This work was supported by the Raine Medical Research Foundation; Healthway, Western Australia; The Telethon Kids Institute, University of Western Australia (UWA); Faculty of Medicine, Dentistry and Health Sciences (UWA); Women and Infants Research Foundation (UWA); Curtin University; and The Australian National Health and Medical Research Council (NHMRC).
-RCH is supported by a NHMRC Fellowship [grant number 1053384].
+The DNA methylation work was supported by NHMRC grant 1059711.
+The Generation 2 (17 year) follow-up was supported by National Health and Medical Research Council Program grant (ID353514) and Project grant (ID403981)

+RCH and TAM are supported by NHMRC Fellowships (grant number 1053384 and 1042255, respectively).
+S.R is supported by National Health and Medical Research Council EU grant (1142858) and the Department of Health, Western Australia Future Health fund in connection with the European Union's Horizon2020 grant 733206.

+].
 KMG is supported by the UK Medical Research Council (MC_UU_12011/4), the National Institute for Health Research (as an NIHR Senior Investigator (NF-SI-0515-10042), and the European Union's Erasmus+ Capacity-Building ENeASEA Project.
 KAL and KMG are supported by the National Institute for Health Research through the NIHR Southampton Biomedical Research Centre and by the European Union's Seventh Framework Programme (FP7/2007-2013), project EarlyNutrition under grant agreement n°289346.
 Abbreviations

 DMR: Differentially methylated region